 Before you begin

-When an author submits a new manuscript to your journal, the journal's 'Primary contact' will receive an automated email indicating that a new submission has been received, and the author will receive an automated email confirming the successful submission of their paper.
+When an author submits a new manuscript to your journal, the journal's 'Principal contact'* will receive an automated email indicating that a new submission has been received, and the author will receive an automated email confirming the successful submission of their paper.

 Steps in this guide

 - View submitted information and materials